 Dreamgirls, a Broadway musical, with music by Henry Krieger and lyrics and book by Tom Eyen, opened on December 20, 1981 at the Imperial Theatre, and was nominated for 13 Tony Awards, including the Tony Award for Best Musical, and won six.

 Argentine pianist Martha Argerich, rock band The Eagles, screen and stage actor Al Pacino, gospel and blues singer Mavis Staples and musician James Taylor are recognized for their lifetime contributions to American culture.

 Greatest Hits is a music series featuring hitmakers of the 1980s, 1990s and 2000s.
-Each episode highlights a five-year period celebrating the biggest hits from that time, hosted by Arsenio Hall and Kelsea Ballerini.
+Each episode celebrates the biggest hits from a five-year period.

-Happily Ever After: Fairy Tales for Every Child is an American anthology animated television series that premiered March 12, 1995 on HBO.
-Narrated by Robert Guillaume.
+Happily Ever After: Fairy Tales for Every Child is an American anthology animated television series.
 Each episode details a classic story from a different culture.

 Benefit concert for 9/11 victims and their families.
 Broadcast live by the four major American television networks and all of the cable networks.
 One of the 50 moments that changed rock and roll.